Hyperparathyroid UK (HPT UK)

 Anxiety, depression, mood changes, asthenia (chronic fatigue), cognitive dysfunction, memory loss, bone loss (osteopenia/osteoporosis), bone pain, muscle fatigue, hair loss, dental decay, cysts or tumours elsewhere, kidney stones/gallstones, cardiac events, including sudden cardiac death, miscarriage, abdominal pain/symptoms, insomnia, general malaise, and feeling old, are all associated with PHPT.
 The NICE guideline committee were aware of many of these symptoms, but chose to note only constipation, excessive thirst, osteoporosis & kidney stones in the main body of their guideline NG132.
 The NHS website lists more symptoms.
 If your GP or consultant says your calcium is not high enough to cause your symptoms, ask them to look at the NHS website.

 A new initiative from NHS England for 2025 to drive down waiting times is that GPs can now request tests and scans without having to refer to a consultant.
-We are thrilled with this and hope GPs will be too when they see patients cured much quicker which will reduce their workload.
+We are hope GPs will begin to see patients cured much quicker after requesting scans and 24 hour urinary calcium excretion tests to help patients avoid endless waiting times to see endocrinologists which will reduce their workload.
 We firmly believe this is a long overdue and very important, positive change for everyone (except endocrinologists maybe).

 Negative scans should not prevent surgery if a biochemical diagnosis is confirmed.